Hospitality and Tourism (HTM)

 Prerequisites: HTM 100 with a minimum grade of "C" and Reading Proficiency

 HTM 280.
-Foodservice Management Lab.
+Hospitality Management Capstone.
 3 Credit Hours.

-Foodservice Management Lab requires the student to use both technical knowledge and managerial ability to organize and complete a commercial simulation of a full-service dining operation.
-Menu planning, recipe development, personnel management, financial analysis, marketing, and food preparation techniques will be taught.
-Students will serve in both front-of-house and back-of-house roles during planned meal events.
+Hospitality Management Capstone requires the student to use both technical knowledge and managerial ability to plan, organize, and complete a foodservice event simulation.
+Menu planning, recipe development, personnel management, production management, marketing, and financial analysis will be covered.
+Students will plan, organize, and report out on all aspects of a hospitality foodservice simulated event.